Publications

 Working papers

 "The Need for Speed: The Impact of Capital Constraints on Strategic Misconduct."
-November 2023.
-Major Revision at Management Science.
+June 2024.
+Minor Revision at Management Science.

 I examine the impact of capital constraints on strategic misconduct and firm performance in minibus taxi industry in South Africa.
 I find that lower capital constraints lead to less strategic misconduct and increased firm performance.
 My findings suggest that these measures might be important for understanding how firms respond to capital constraints and their impact on public welfare.

 "Easy Doesn't Do it: Imprinting, Early Strategy Selection, and Small Firm Performance."
-January 2024.
-Under Review.
+May 2024.
+Major Revision at Strategic Management Journal.

 I investigate the impact of early strategy selection on firm performance in the minibus taxi industry in South Africa.
 I find that firms that experience lower than anticipated fuel prices in the first three months of operation drive less and work fewer days.
 These patterns persist long after the founding months and lead to worse firm performance.
 My findings suggest that early imprinting influences strategy selection and firm performance amongst small firms in emerging markets.